Did you know the National Fire Protection Association, NFPA, has a website designed just for Kids! S ...

 The Plain Township Fire Department provides Fire and EMS emergency services to Plain Township and the City of New Albany.
-Since 1997, the department's combined Fire and EMS runs have continued to increase an average of 5.50% per year.
+The Fire Department saw a decrease in emergency runs in 2020 due to decreased community activity related to the COVID-19 pandemic.

-Assistant Chief Rupp has over 30 years of fire service experience.
+Fire Chief Rupp has over 45 years of fire service experience.
 Serving Madison Township in Franklin County for over 27 years.
 During that time he served as a Firefighter / Paramedic, EMS Officer, Company Officer, Battalion Commander and Executive Officer.

 He and his wife Carol, have three sons and a daughter.
 All three sons have chosen careers in the fire service.